pranav-gujar/BeatBox/README.md

 2. Use the search functionality to find your favorite tracks.
 3. Create and manage playlists to organize your music.
 4. Use the play, pause, skip, and volume controls to enjoy your music.

-## Acknowledgements

-- Thanks to CodeAlpha for providing the opportunity to work on this project during my web development internship.